Umutoni-Rita/react-test-cypress-demo/README.md

-# Getting Started with Create React App
+# Using React.js to Learn Automated Software Testing with Cypress